tsdat/tsdat/docs/config/errors.md

 ### `KeyError ['time']`

 Time is typically the first variable tsdat looks for, so if it can't load your dataset or if the time coordinate is not input correctly, this error will pop up.
-The failure load a dataset typically results from incorrect file extensions, regex patterns, or file path location.
+If you have double-checked that the input file exists, then the most likely cause of this error is in the `retriever.yaml` configuration file for the pipeline:

+* double check the regex pattern in the `readers:` section to ensure that it matches the input filepath.
+* double check the name of the `time` variable in the input file matches the `name:` field for the `time` coordinate.

 ### `Can't find module "pipeline"`